mehulagg/gitlab/doc/user/application_security/dependency_scanning/index.md

 Dependency scanning can be [configured](#customizing-the-dependency-scanning-settings) using environment variables.

+Dependency Scanning analyzers might support CI variables that are not listed in this documentation.
+These variables should be considered as experimental, and can be renamed or removed at any time.

 #### Configuring dependency scanning

 The following variables allow configuration of global dependency scanning settings.